Just received the first of two, today, excellent packed, fast shipment service.

 Problem Nr 4)

 The patched tube date table is easy to replace when you use the tester in the computer mode.
 Just replace it on your PC and you're done.
 However it is a very risky thing to replace the (same) table inside the tester.
 If this goes wrong, for instance at a power down in your house, you can damage the internal software completely, including the possibility to restore it.
 So you will need to send the tester to Amplitrex of that happens.
-Also I know of people who do not use the tester together with a PC, so these users have to send in the tester to AMPLITREX.
+Also I know of people who do not use the tester together with a PC, because they find that too difficult.
+You can't tell those people to do a firmware update for clear manufacturers errors, and say if it goes wrong it's their personal problem.
+So these people to my opinion have a legal right for a free update, in house at Amplitrex.
+And yes the firmware update is risky, I almost killed my own Amplitrex with it.
+I could recover it, but I won't touch that feature again.
 When I am not mistaken, the patch was made en of 2011.
 So we talk of testers that were send out before that.

 The PENTODE curves are printed TRIODE MODE.
+The Amplitrex website said it can test pentodes.
+This is simply NOT TRUE.
 Being able to test pentodes in Triode mode, is very nice of course - as an option.
 However it gets quite strange if the pentode mode is missing from the software completely. .
-To my opinion, not having a pentode mode for pentodes is a real blooper.
+To my opinion, not having a pentode mode for pentodes is the next blooper.
+ANOTHER one of those things, that requires a fix, and a free update unsollicited.

 Problem Nr 6)